Top

 The Risks of Immigration Status in Life Insurance

 These risks blur the line between legal technicalities and the fundamental promise of life insurance.
+They also create opportunities for insurers to argue that immigration status voids coverage, even when the policyholder acted in good faith.

 How Insurers Could Deny Claims

-• Residency exclusion: Insurers may argue the policyholder was not a legal resident of the issuing country.
+• Residency exclusions claiming the policyholder was not a legal resident.

 Legal and Human Rights Dimensions

-• Advocates argue that denying claims based on immigration status violates the principle of equal protection.
+Advocates argue that denying claims based on immigration status violates the principle of equal protection.
+They believe that insurers should not profit from premiums while denying coverage on technical grounds.
+Some states have begun to address these issues through legislation, but gaps remain nationwide.

 Can Attorneys Help in Immigration Claim Denials?